julietebili/se-assignment-day-4-software-project-management-julietebili/README.md

 4. User Personas:
 Create user personas based on qualitative feedback to represent different types of users.
-Include a section in feature descriptions that describes the user persona who would benefit the most from the feature.
+Include a section in feature descriptions that describes the user persona who would benefit the most from the features.

 5. Feedback-Driven Iterations:
 Highlight how the feature has evolved based on user feedback.